Dr Pepper Chocolate Cherry Brownies

 Make the Brownie Batter

-1. In a large bowl, pour in all the chocolate chips.
+• Pour in all the chocolate chips to a large microwave-safe bowl.
 Heat the mixture in the microwave in 30-second increments to melt the chocolate, stirring after each session.
 Once all the chocolate is melted, the mixture is good to go.

-3. Crack the eggs in a small bowl, and break the yolks with a fork.
-Pour the eggs the chocolate and sugar mixture, along with the Dr Pepper, vanilla extract and maraschino cherry juice.
+• Crack the eggs into a small bowl, and break the yolks with a fork.
+Pour the eggs the chocolate and sugar mixture, along with the Dr Pepper, vanilla extract and maraschino cherry juice, into the chocolate mixture.

 Decorate, Bake and Serve Brownies